HVDC Itaipu: Technical description

 The incoming supply is 500 kV AC from the 50 Hz generators at the hydro dam (Foz do Iguaçu).
 The outgoing power is 345 and 500 kV, 60 Hz AC into the South/Southeastern grid (Ibiúna, São Paulo).

-The converter equipment, supplied by ABB Group, uses thyristor valves arranged in two, twelve-pulse bridges per pole.
+The converter equipment, supplied by ABB, uses thyristor valves arranged in two, twelve-pulse bridges per pole.

 In parallel with the HVDC system, two 765 kV AC lines carry power from the 60 Hz generators on the Brazilian side of the dam to the São Paulo region.
 At 1/3 into the route, at Ivaiporã, there is a branch into 500 kV, 60 Hz AC, delivering into the Southern grid.
 By introducing, in 1989 and later, series capacitors in Ivaiporã (at 1/3 of the line) and Itaberá (at 2/3) the capacity grew from 4300 MW to 6300 MW.

 Reliability

 In its first few years, the project suffered many failures of converter transformers, with six in the first year of commercial operation and twelve in the first four years.
-Modifications had to be made to all of the transformers on the system, and led to markedly improved performance, with no failures in years 4-10.
+Modifications had to be made to all of the transformers on the system, and led to markedly improved performance, with no failures in years 4–10.

 On 29 May 1989, a complete quadrivalve in converter 5 of the Foz do Iguaçu converter station was destroyed by a fire which started as a result of a water leakage from a cooling pipe.
 The affected converter was out of action for 14 months.
 Similar incidents on the Rihand–Delhi project in 1990 and the Sylmar Converter Station of the Pacific DC Intertie scheme in 1993 led to CIGRÉ publishing guidelines on the design of thyristor valves in order to reduce fire risks.

 Electrodes

 Each bipole can be operated also as monopole and is equipped with a grounding electrode.
 The electrode lines of both bipoles are installed on wooden poles and consist of 2 x 689 mm2 1272 MCM conductors.

 The electrodes for Foz do Iguaçu Station are situated at Santa Terezinha de Itaipu at 25°29′58″S 54°24′03″W and at Alvorada do Iguaçu at 25°23′32″S 54°27′43″W and are connected to the converter station via lines of 15.5 km and 16 km length respectively.

-The electrodes for San Roque Station are situated at Córrego Boa Vista at 23°35′51″S 47°37′37″W and at 23°35′49″S 47°37′06″W and are connected to the converter station via lines of 66 km and 67.2 km length respectively.
+The electrodes for São Roque Station are situated at Córrego Boa Vista at 23°35′51″S 47°37′37″W and at 23°35′49″S 47°37′06″W and are connected to the converter station via lines of 66 km and 67.2 km length respectively.